 Phil Aldridge is the Chair of the SME Committee and is COO of FunctionEight Ltd. Headquartered in Hong Kong and with regional offices in Singapore and New Zealand, FunctionEight provides IT Managed Services and private cloud computing solutions to SME's and Regional Offices of MNC's across the APAC region.
 As COO Phil heads up the product, marketing and sales functions, as well as providing technical oversight.
 Phil has been in Hong Kong since 1991 and having worked in various firms in positions of Regional IT manager or similar he joined FunctionEight in 2006.

-Richard Winter, Deputy Chairman of Quam Limited, a Main Board listed financial services group, and Chief Executive Officer of Quam Capital, the corporate finance business of the group.
-He has over 25 years of extensive experience in the industry and is a member of the Securities and Futures Commission Advisory Committee, Takeovers and Mergers Panel and Takeovers Appeal Committee and was member of the Stock Exchange Listing Committee member from 2007 to 2013.
-Richard is Chairman of M&A International Inc., the world's leading alliance of independently owned merger and acquisition specialists and investment banking firms.
-[He is Chairman of the British Chamber of Commerce Financial Markets Committee.
+Richard Winter, Executive Director of China Oceanwide International Financial Limited, a Main Board listed financial services group, and Chief Executive Officer of Oceanwide Capital, the corporate finance business of the group.
+He has over 30 years of extensive experience in the industry and is a member of the Securities and Futures Commission Advisory Committee, Takeovers and Mergers Panel and Takeovers Appeal Committee and was member of the Stock Exchange Listing Committee from 2007 to 2013.
+He is Chairman of the British Chamber of Commerce Financial Markets Committee.

 Sheila is a Senior Financial Planner with The Fry Group Hong Kong Limited and has worked in financial services for more than 30 years.
 Prior to moving to Hong Kong Sheila worked in the UK for a number of large insurance/investment companies both in an advisory and a managerial capacity.
 She specialized in providing taxation and estate planning advice and managed both private client and corporate client investment portfolios.
 Sheila holds the Advanced Pensions and the Advanced Taxation & Trust Specialist certificates.
 Sheila has worked in Hong Kong since 2006, and was Hong Kong’s Best Financial Planner of the Year 2008 at the prestigious IFPHK/SCMP Financial Planner Awards.
 The Awards are co-organised by the Hong Kong Institute of Financial Planners and the South China Morning Post.
 Winning this accolade attests not only to Sheila’s dedication and discipline when it comes to taking care of her clients but also to her ability and professionalism.